Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ## Database Encryption & Keyring Management section

-When enabled, Kong will transparently encrypt sensitive fields, such as Consumer credentials, TLS private keys, and RBAC user tokens, among others.
+When enabled, Kong will transparently encrypt sensitive fields, such as consumer credentials, TLS private keys, and RBAC user tokens, among others.
 A full list of encrypted fields is available from the Kong Enterprise documentation site.